For Immediate Release

 So far, these youth have called over a thousand Asian American Pacific Islander voters this week and have also visited local Korean American shopping centers and neighborhoods to encourage the community to vote to protect the Maryland Dream Act in the upcoming November 6 elections.
 Later on, they plan to continue to call several thousand voters and spend the weekend visiting voters in their homes.

-Isaac Lee, a 17-year-old L.A. student, said: “Honestly, because we are young and it was my first time campaigning, it was difficult.
-But it was exciting to see our work pay off, especially when I talked to people who agreed to support the Maryland Dream Act.”
+Isaac Yi, a 17-year-old L.A. student, said: “Honestly, because we are young and it was my first time campaigning, it was without a doubt very difficult.
+However, it was exciting to see our work pay off, especially when I talked to people who agreed to support the Maryland Dream Act.”

 Joyce Yin, NAKASEC Program Associate, said, “Our youth were instrumental in helping pass California’s AB540, the California Dream Acts, and the Illinois Dream Act.
 The next step for the youth in the fight for the DREAM Act is protecting the Maryland Dream Act in this November elections.
 We are working to bring the AAPI community fully behind these measures.”